David Neagle: Terry killed

 When David and Althea Terry were released from jail, they returned to Fresno.
-On August 14, 1889, they boarded a train in Fresno on which, unknown to them, Field and Neagle were returning from Los Angeles.
+On August 14, 1889, they boarded a train in Fresno on which, unbeknownst to them, Field and Neagle were returning from Los Angeles.
 Field soon learned of Terry's presence.
 At 7:10 am, the train stopped at Lathrop, California for breakfast.
 Neagle encouraged Judge Field to remain aboard the train, but he refused.
 All of the passengers disembarked to eat breakfast in the railroad station dining room.
 Neagle told the conductor to send for the local constable and request that he come at once, but the constable could not be immediately located.

 After entering the dining room, Althea Terry saw Field.
 She quickly exited and returned to her railroad car, apparently to fetch the satchel in which she was known to carry a pistol.
 Her husband slowly came across the dining room and walked behind Field.
 Neagle watched him out of the corner of his eye and thought Terry might be exiting the dining room.
 Suddenly Terry slapped Field.
 The account in the San Francisco Chronicle the next day reported that Terry slapped Field on the cheek with great force from behind.
 Field was staggered by the blow and his glasses were knocked off.
 Other reports said Terry slapped Field twice.

 Neagle, who was 5'7" tall and weighed 145 pounds, testified that the 6'3", 250-pound Terry recognized Neagle from the earlier confrontation in the courtroom.
 Neagle later said he saw a look of determination and victory on Terry's face.
 Neagle rose from his chair and said, "Stop that!
 I am an officer."
 Terry drew back his hand, and Neagle was not sure if he was about to deliver another blow, or reaching for his knife.
 Neagle drew his .45 caliber revolver and shot Terry in the heart at point-blank range.
 As Terry fell backward, Neagle fired again, nicking his ear.
 Neagle announced to the 80 to 100 people in the dining room, "I am a United States Marshal and I defy anyone to touch me!"
 Field told them that Terry had assaulted him "and my officer shot him."

 Althea was held at the door by one of the dining room proprietors.
 She screamed and pushed her way through the crowd, throwing herself over her husband's body.
 Neagle thought he saw her covertly remove David Terry's knife from his vest.
 She challenged the crowd to search his body, insistent he was unarmed.
 The knife was later found in her satchel with the pistol.